sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 Note, if you have a Rogers/AT&T phone it will likely only get EDGE not 3G.

 ### <a name="Smartphones"></a> Smartphones ###
 Getting data for your smartphone is a lot easier than a dumb BlackBerry.
-Those of you who have unlocked phones, congratulations!
+If you have an unlocked phone, it's really easy.
 You can get a plan with a sim card, pop it in, and walk out of the store Facebooking up a storm.

 I think T-Mobile and AT&T both offer options in this arena.